 And, when the moment of quenching your thirst approaches, here are two options to satisfy everyone’s preference.
 Sabotøren is again another off-the-beaten-track-but-famous-among-locals place, serving imported organic wines mainly from Southern France.
 It’s tiny, but it’s well worth a visit both for its wine list and its candle-lit interior.
 Whereas if you want to dig into the local beer scene find Søernes Ølbar.
 They serve around 20 beers on tap, all of them coming from small Danish breweries and bearing funny names (“the streets Beyoncé”?!).
 As the name itself suggests, the place is a beer bar by The Lakes; during the summer, sit in the outdoor area and enjoy your pint while looking at the city lights glittering on the waters.

 Day 1: 23:00 – …

 If you’re planning to stay up a while longer and rock and roll is your thing, Drone is what you’re searching for.
-Drone is a genuinely cool place; maye because it doesn’t try too hard to be cool, and people go there not to be seen but to have fun; maybe it’s the cheap booze, the smoking-allowed policy and the fact that everyone is always up for a a chat, whether it’s at the bar, on the dance floor or in their unisex toilets.
+Drone is a genuinely cool place; maybe because it doesn’t try too hard to be cool, and people go there not to be seen but to have fun; maybe it’s the cheap booze, the smoking-allowed policy and the fact that everyone is always up for a chat, whether it’s at the bar, on the dance floor or in their unisex toilets.
 Whatever the reasons are, Drone turns out to be absolutely alright.